Z350-english/Links/README.md

 - To create bullet points in an unordered layout, use -, +, or * and then add a space.

 - To create an ordered layout, use 1 and then add a '.'.
 Afterwards, click enter to create a list.
-Each eneter will add up the number by 1.
+Each enter will add up the number by +1.